STEP 1: Registration

 The following materials, though not required to obtain certification, are also highly recommended:

-Provide a link from each agency’s website or intranet site to the OSC website
+Provide a link from the agency’s website and intranet site to OSC's website